Definition of an Obstetrician and Gynecologist

 American Board of Obstetrics and Gynecology Certification

-To be eligible for certification and maintenance of certification in obstetrics and gynecology or an approved subspecialty, candidates and diplomates must devote the majority of their practice to the specialty of obstetrics and gynecology.
+To be eligible for certification and continuing certification in obstetrics and gynecology or an approved subspecialty, candidates and diplomates must devote the majority of their practice to the specialty of obstetrics and gynecology.

 American Board of Obstetrics and Gynecology certification does not confer upon any person any degree or legal qualifications, privileges, or license to practice obstetrics and gynecology.